 On remand, the calculation of child support for the parties' college students must be based on evaluation of the 17 factors enumerated in N.J.S.A.
 2A:34-23a.
 Specifically, the judge must determine the children's individual needs and assess the income, assets, debts, earning ability, age, and health of each child and each parent to reach an appropriate level of support.
 Finally, the other aspects impacting such an award, as we have discussed in this opinion, must be considered.”

+Applying the New Jersey Child Support Guidelines to your family's circumstances can be complicated enough; it's always a fact intensive area of the law.
+That analysis becomes even more challenging for cases like Jacoby where trial courts must depart from the Guidelines altogther and rely almost entirely on relatively-subjective criteria to craft an equitable child support award.
 You don't have to navigate this process alone.
 More importantly, you don't have to tackle momentous decision that will affect your children's education without professional, experienced and compassionate assistance.
 If you or someone you know needs help in determining the proper child support obligation, please contact the child support attorneys at DeMichele & DeMichele online today.
 Your confidential initial consultation is only a phone call away: (856) 546-1350.

 There are no comments for this post.
 Be the first and Add your Comment below.